johnlng/slickcmd/README.md

 - **Quick Screen Clearing:**
     - `Ctrl + L` — Clear the screen with a single keystroke, running the `cls` command automatically.

+- **Console clock**
+    Remember the good old DOS TSR clock?
+This feature brings it back to life in today's console window.

+- **Command line calculator**
+    Perform calculations directly in the classic command prompt, just like in PowerShell.

 ## ⚙️ Requirements

 * **Operating System:** Windows 10 or above, 64-bit